 These instruments are imported by Rondo Music and are sold via eBay, Amazon, used or directly through Rondo’s webs site.

 This is a pretty standard Stratocaster copy, designed with the dual cutaway – which is the same style as a regular Strat.
-The headstock is not great looking, but if you are going to get a Strat copy the headstock is where companies make the changes to the design to avoid getting into legal action from Fender (the original makes of the Stratocaster).
+The headstock is not great looking, but if you are going to get a Strat copy the headstock is where companies make the changes to the design to avoid getting into legal action from Fender (the original makers of the Stratocaster).
 I think you can get both ½ and ¾ sizes in various colors including sunburst, red, pink, black, white, electric blue and purple.
 The RST also has a tremolo bar (whammy bar), that kids will have a lot of fun playing around with.

 The fact that you can get the SX RST as either a ½ short scale or ¾ short scales make them a great choice for kids.
 If you are looking for an electric for a child aged 5 – 8 have a look at the ½ model (this just means it is half the size of a full sized guitar).
 While for ages 9 to 11 (or 12 if the child is very small) a good size would be the ¾ size.